PeppeL-G/bagawork/docs/src/routes/(default)/documentation/units/+page.md

 </script>

 # Units
-On this page you find information on how BagaWork handles sizes used in the graphical user interface.
+On this page you find information on how BagaWork handles sizes used in the GUI.